___TUMBY-BAY_230105_130_HighRes.12328644030057210575.jpg

 We follow Grains Australia’s wheat variety master list to determine our variety list, if you deliver a variety that is not on our list, the highest grade you can achieve is SFW1 feed grade.

-View the 2023/24 variety list including varieties planed for removal next season
+View the 2024/25 variety list including varieties planned for removal next season

 We are continuing to trial technology which allows us to test the variety of malt barley samples in our laboratory.
 This innovative technology will help us confirm the variety of malt deliveries to ensure there is no varietal contamination within our segregations.